liamjbennett/blog/source/_posts/2013-10-06-puppet-on-windows-part-1.markdown

 layout: post
 title: "puppet on Windows - part 1"
 date: 2013-10-06 14:56
-comments: true
+comments: false
-categories: configuration-management puppet ruby Windows
+categories: configuration-management puppet ruby windows
 ---
 I have recently spent some time working with puppet, in particular working on writing modules for Windows and I wanted to share some of my thoughts and experiences that I learnt along the way.